 10) At the heart of our dilemma is the fact that Oil is the MASTER RESOURCE that UNLOCKS ALL OTHER RESOURCES.

-- As long as you have oil, you have fresh water, because you can drill down and pump it up from 500 feet below.
+- As long as you have oil, you have fresh water, because you can drill down and pump it up from 500 feet below or desalinate it

-- As long as you have oil, you can find the last remaining schools of fish with spotter planes and sonar in the most distant parts of the globe and scoop them all up.
+- As long as you have oil, you can go to the most distant parts of the ocean to find the last schools of fish with sonar and spotting planes.

 The Department of Energy paid Robert Hirsch to do a Peak Oil study in 2005.
 Hirsch concluded you’d want to start at least 10, or better yet, 20 years ahead of time before peak oil to prepare for the transition to other energy resources.